I'm a comics nut. I'm not too proud to admit to it. I'm under Marvel's thumb and I know it. I’m not getting that monkey off my back any time soon.

-And then, after just over 2 years of a quite serious amount of material, Marvel's head office pulled the plug on Marvel UK.
+And then, after just over 2 years (and a serious amount of material) Marvel's head office pulled the plug on Marvel UK.
 It was a bad time for the comic book industry.
-It was like its equivalent of a 1940s Great Depression period, and Marvel UK was a casualty, just as they were in the process of launching a whole new range of more mature, artistically and creatively sound titles.
-Some saw the light of day, in the last few months of the imprint, some (Like Alan Davis' ClanDestine) got printed by Marvel US, but many titles were never finished and lost forever - half-completed or only ever planned...
+A massive crash from a collapsing collector boom and Marvel UK was a casualty, just as they were in the process of launching a whole new range of more mature, artistically and creatively interesting titles.

 A fine example of that is artist Mark Harrison.